Skip to main content

 February 2024

-Phase-out begins: +8.6% tariff increase
+Gradual phase-out begins with +8.6% tariff increase

 August 2024

-3. The End of the Price Shield
+3. Why the Price Shield Ended

 DateTRV ChangeContext